FoxIO-LLC/ja4/README.md

 JA4+ is a suite of network fingerprinting methods that are easy to use and easy to share.
 These methods are both human and machine readable to facilitate more effective threat-hunting and analysis.
 The use-cases for these fingerprints include scanning for threat actors, malware detection, session hijacking prevention, compliance automation, location tracking, DDoS detection, grouping of threat actors, reverse shell detection, and many more.

-Please read this blog post for more details: link
+Please read this blog post for more details: [JA4+ Network Fingerprinting](https://blog.foxio.io/ja4-network-fingerprinting-9376fe9ca637)

 This repo includes JA4+ scripts in Python as well as Rust Binaries.

 JA4+ support is being added to:
 [GreyNoise](https://www.greynoise.io/)